-The purpose of the Office of Fraternity and Sorority Life at West Virginia University is to create a fraternity and sorority community at West Virginia University that will support and complement the academic mission of the University, that believes in and abides by the founding principles of the inter/national organizations and the responsibilities associated with fraternity or sorority membership, and that promotes the development of its members intellectually, socially, and ethically.
+The purpose of the Center for Fraternal Values and Leadership at West Virginia University is to create a fraternity and sorority community at West Virginia University that will support and complement the academic mission of the University, that believes in and abides by the founding principles of the inter/national organizations and the responsibilities associated with fraternity or sorority membership, and that promotes the development of its members intellectually, socially, and ethically.

-Dr. Matthew Richardson serves as the Director of the Office of Fraternity & Sorority Life.
+Dr. Matthew Richardson serves as the Director of the Center for Fraternal Values and Leadership.
 Dr. Richardson provides strategic leadership for the fraternity and sorority community and provides general support to each governing council and member chapters.
 Dr. Richardson works more directly with the Interfraternity Council, National Pan-Hellenic Council, and Fraternity & Sorority Life Alumni Council.
 Dr. Richardson graduated from Duquesne University in 2009 with a Bachelor of Arts Degree in English Literature, The University of Akron in 2011 with a Master of Arts Degree in Higher Education, and the University of Pittsburgh in 2013 with a Doctor of Education degree in Higher Education.

 Katie Moore is the Assistant Director of Fraternity & Sorority Life.
-She is responsible for providing support and guidance to all students in the community, as well as coordinating administrative processes for the Office.
+She is responsible for providing support and guidance to all students in the community, as well as coordinating administrative processes for the Center.
 Katie works directly with the Panhellenic Association and Multicultural Greek Council.
 Katie is a 2010 graduate of the Benedum Collaborative 5 Year Teacher Education program at West Virginia University.
-Prior to her appointment in 2019, Katie was an elementary school teacher in Virginia and West Virginia since 2010.